RayStormz2015/Minimalistic-ToDo/README.md

 You can download the folder from my Github repository: https://github.com/RayStormz2015/Minimalistic-ToDo

-IMPORTANT: The desktop app does NOT support notifications To receive notifications, use the web version.
+IMPORTANT: The desktop app does NOT support notifications.
+To receive notifications, use the web version.

 Web application: